-The opinions of Bond Counsel and Special Tax Counsel will be qualified with respect to the customary rights of debtors relative to their creditors and general principles of equity that permit the exercise of judicial discretion.
+The opinion of Bond Counsel will be qualified with respect to the customary rights of debtors relative to their creditors and general principles of equity that permit the exercise of judicial discretion.

 Payment Record

 The District has never defaulted on the payment of its bonded indebtedness.